vicnate5/liferay-learn-poshi/docs/writing/writing-a-test-case.rst

 **Next**, add the following elements that are required by poshi syntax validation.
 Start your test by opening the ``definition{}`` block.
 Within the definition{} block, add the following:

-1. ``property testray.main.component.name = "Blogs"`` - This property is required syntax for validation and will be covered in Flow Control and CI.
+1. ``property testray.main.component.name = "Blogs"`` - This property is required syntax for validation and will be covered in Test Setup and CI.
 2. ``test ViewHelloWorld {}`` - This should be added on a next line below the property mentioned in step 1.
 3.  ``User.firstLoginPG();``
     This goes within ViewHelloWorld {}.
 This macro is very widely used, and will unlock the door to portal.
 Note, that in order to make the test do anything, we must add one of two things: a function, and a macro.
 For more information on functions and macros, see the section on Anatomy of a Poshi Test.